Milwaukee Jewish Federation >> Reform >> Synagogues >> Reform

 Rabbi Shlomo Wing

-Congregation B’nai Israel is a Reform congregation led by Religious Leader Lowell Louis.
+Congregation B’nai Israel is a reform congregation led by Religious Leader Lowell Louis.
 We offer twice-monthly services, a dynamic Sunday School, preparation for b’nai mitzvoth students and adult education.

 While extending a sincere welcome to interfaith families and potential converts, we also maintain an active Jewish presence in area communities.

-Associate Religious Director: Lowell Louis
+Religious Leader: Lowell Louis

 Rabbi: Marc E. Berkson